Saboor-Hamedi/sms_laravel/Personal.md

 -   You can add grade/classes for teachers and students by adding them in the respective tables.
 -   Admins are responsible for adding teachers and students.
 -   At the moment teachers can only see their classes and students can only see their grades.

+### Students issues on parents profile

+-   If students are not showing on their parents profile, it is because they have not added their profile.
+-   It's also due to parents not updated their profile.
+-   Or, the ID which is called parent_id could be wrong.
+-   To solve this issue, you can add the student's profile by clicking on the "Add Student" button on the parent's profile page.

+To beautify the text, you can use the following code:

+-   composer require mews/purifier